(Reminder: Enrollment for our new course Passive Income By Investing In Syndications ends soon. Click here for more info!)

 Let’s face it, successful people often have a hard time letting go.
 We’ve pushed and willed our way to where we’re at, and we know how we operate and how we like things.
 So It’s hard to give up that control, to delegate.

 When we think about the effort it would take to teach someone how to do it “right,” we conclude that it’d be faster and easier to just do it ourselves.
 That can be true (at least initially), but in the long run, it can take its toll.

 In reality, some things can’t be delegated.
-If you’re a world-class surgeon and your reputation is on the line, you wouldn’t rely on some else to do the procedure.
+If you’re a world-class surgeon and your reputation is on the line, you wouldn't rely on someone else to do the procedure.

 This will enable you to focus on the big-picture stuff that advances your goals and objectives in leaps and bounds.
 It might even be the key to happiness… more on that later.